symfony/symfony-docs/session/attribute_bag.rst

 .. index::
    single: Sessions, Attribute Bag

-Changing the Session Attribute Bag provider
+Changing the Session Attribute Bag Provider
 ===========================================

 Symfony uses attribute bags to represent values stored in the session.
 It ships